growdigital/forestgarden.wales/content/peatfree.md

 # #peatfree

-With a lot of help from a lot of people (mostly John Walker [@EarthFGardener](https://mobile.twitter.com/EarthFGardener), I’ve submitted a petition to the UK Parliament to ban the use of peat in gardening and horticulture.
+With a lot of help from a lot of people (mostly John Walker [@EarthFGardener](https://mobile.twitter.com/EarthFGardener), I’ve submitted a petition to the [UK Parliament](https://www.parliament.uk) [petitions site](https://petition.parliament.uk/) to ban the use of peat in gardening and horticulture.

 It will be “live” for the public to sign some time in the week beginning 17th June, once it’s been checked.
+You should be able to find it on the site by searching for ["peat"](https://petition.parliament.uk/petitions?q=peat&state=all).

 I will update this page with details.
 This is the text of the petition:

-_Jake Rayson, Thursay 13 June 2019_

 ---